Rusty Cage: Composition

 On "Rusty Cage" the bottom E string is tuned all the way down to B, with Thayil stating that "the string was all wobbly but it had a good effect".
 The song features a striking tempo change towards the end of the song.
-The phrasing and meter also change: the first part of the song is in 4/4 but the second, slower, part is in six-bar phrases consisting of three bars of 3/4 followed by one bar of 5/4, followed by a bar of 3/4 and a bar of 2/4 (3+3+3+5+3+2).
+The phrasing and meter also change: the first part of the song is in 4/4 but the second, slower, part is in an irregular, recurring metric pattern containing nineteen beats that could be interpreted various ways: either as 4 bars of 3/4 followed by one bar of 2/4, followed by a bar of 3/4 and a bar of 2/4 (3+3+3+3+2+3+2), or as 3+3+3+5+5, or even as one long bar of 19/4 or 19/8.
 Thayil has said that Soundgarden usually did not consider the time signature of a song until after the band had written it, and said that the use of odd meters was "a total accident".

 Release and reception

 "Rusty Cage" was released as a single in 1992 in various versions with a previously unreleased B-side titled "Touch Me".
 Outside the United States, the single was released commercially in Australia, Germany, the Netherlands, and the United Kingdom.
 The song gained considerable airtime on alternative rock radio stations.

 In 2017, Billboard ranked the song number nine on their list of the 15 greatest Soundgarden songs, and in 2021, Kerrang ranked the song number eight on their list of the 20 greatest Soundgarden songs.

 "Rusty Cage" was part of the soundtrack of the 1994 bike racing game, Road Rash, which received 3DO's 1994 "Soundtrack of the Year" award.
-The song appeared on the fictional radio station "Radio X" in the 2004 video game, Grand Theft Auto: San Andreas.
+The song appeared on the fictional radio station "Radio X" in the 2004 video game Grand Theft Auto: San Andreas.
 However, these versions are all 1 minute and 43 seconds shorter than the album version.
 The majority of these versions end as the breakdown at the end of the song comes in.
 It is also featured in the 2008 racing game, Burnout Paradise, where the full version is intact.
 The song is a part of Soundgarden's compilation album Telephantasm DLC Pack for Guitar Hero: Warriors of Rock.
 The song was added to the Rock Band 3 downloadable content catalog on July 19, 2011.
 The Johnny Cash version also appears in the Mob of the Dead zombies map in Call of Duty: Black Ops IIs Uprising downloadable content.
 Like previous songs in the Call of Duty series' DLC, it is triggered by activating objects in the environment.
 It also appeared on the official trailer for Prey 2, which was later cancelled.
 Toyota also used the song for the 2014 Corolla advertisement.